inspec/inspec-habitat/docs/resources/habitat_packages.md

 ## Properties

-Use [properties](https://www.inspec.io/docs/reference/glossary/#property) to create tests that compare an expected to value to the actual value.
+Use [properties](https://www.inspec.io/docs/reference/glossary/#property) to create tests that compare an expected value to the actual value.

 ### count